San Fernando Valley Mexican American Political Association

 Fighting for equitable public policy

-We work to advance public policies that address systemic inequalities and promote justice, fairness, and opportunity for all Latino communities.
+We work to advance public policies that address systemic inequalities, promote economic opportunity, and create pathways for prosperity in all Latino communities.

 Why This Matters in